Ebenezer362/EA/README.md

 ## Data Source

-The primary dataset used for this analysis is stored in a MySQL database.
-It consists of the following tables:
+The primary dataset used for this analysis is the "sales Data.sql" file, containing detailed information about the Customers, Orders, Products.

-•	Customers: Contains customer details.

-•	Orders: Stores sales transaction data.

-•	Products: Contains product-related information.